 · The exercise by the relevant authorities of the flood risk management functions which may affect the Council’s area.

-The Economic Committee consists of 9 councillors.
+The Economic Development Committee consists of 9 councillors.
 Meetings take place five times a year to discuss:

 · Economic development, business partnerships and town centre viability & regeneration